3pointross/psp-frontend-upload/readme.txt

 = Q. I don't see the add file button? =
 A. Make sure that the project is restricting access to specific users.
 Then make sure you have the most recent version of project panorama.

+= 2.0.9 =
+* Supports rich text for upload messages

+= 2.0.8 =
+* Supports notify all users by default option

 = 2.0.7 =
 * Additional fixes per 2.0.6 issue